twilio/twilio-verify-android/README.md

 ## Using the sample app

 ### Adding a factor
-* Enter the public URL generated in JWT url
+* Press Create factor in the factor list (main view)
 * Enter the entity identity to use.
 This value should be an UUID that identifies the user to prevent PII information use
 * Press Create factor
 * Copy the factor Sid